 Whether these people thought to have found a path to love or freedom or abundance or whatever else, they all believed that their personal experiences were for everyone to learn from, universally applicable to everyone.
 She had a two-fold feeling about that: Partly being disgusted by the obvious ignorance in the people that spoke like that, but she was also partly envious that they had accepted their limited belief to be a truth, it seemed to make them content on some level.
 She also noticed that there was something hidden in their words, she sensed a lingering fear there, an unwillingness to find out about something that seemed very apparent to her — that they were all lackeys, just like her, and that there is no universal law.

-Even though that it was very clear that no law was to be found she still didn’t want to accept it and instead continued her search for something else.
-She turned her back on the spiritually inclined people, whether they be Witnesses, Yogis or followers of science and searched for answers in a more mundane life.
+Even though that it was very clear that no law was to be found she still didn’t want to accept it and instead continued on a search for something else.
+She turned her back on the spiritually inclined people, whether they be Witnesses, Yogis or followers of science and tried to find answers in a more mundane life.
 Living in a big city served her with many avenues to explore and they often came in the disguise of promising pleasures — like dating apps!
 She had several dating apps on her smartphone and whenever there was free time she would spend it by liking or disliking the world of men.
 It was an excellent pastime as it would always preoccupy her otherwise (now a bit bothering) inquisitive thoughts.
 Once in a while she would meet a man, have sex with him, fall in love for a while, then feel unsatisfied and start all over again.
 It held on for a couple of months until she realized what she doing: She was searching for freedom in pleasure, but not even there was it to be found.

 She became a sort-of-a-nun after that, but a nun of no specific religion.
 Having the right diet was on the list of commandments.
 As she investigated the different schools of food, whether it be raw food, veganism or even meat-heavy Stone Age diets, she always spoke convincingly to her friends about whatever diet she was on at that particular moment in time and how it would purify her, being half-aware that she spoke as if she thought to have found a universal law.
 She didn’t care much, it was liberating to speak like that.
 She noticed one day that she felt very lonely and she called one of her old friends to inquire about that feeling and was told: ”You are not nice to hang out with anymore, always thinking you know so much, I rather hang out with people that give me energy.”